rajshreek651/my-todo-app/README.md

 # Todo List using React

-1. Create the directory to do the whole project.
+1. Create the directory to do the whole project

 2. In the Terminal for CWD, run:
     > npm create vite@latest my-todo-app --> to install required dependencies